cxrro/breading/README.md

 # chromium extension for taguette functionality

 currently supports:
-- quick add new tag to highlight with "\`" -- click and drag to highlight like usual and press `
+- quick add new tag to highlight -- press ` to set your hotkey

-it's built for taguette 1.1 but should run on newer versions.

-change the domain in manifest if applicable
+- expanded tags menu with multiple columns

+if you're using a taguette server other than the public (taguette.org) or cdsc ones, add the url in manifest.json

 to-do:
 - [ ] change extension icon when active
 - [x] customizeable hotkey
 - [ ] see tags on hover
 - [ ] search tags
+- [x] expanded tag menu (emily)